Travelers fascinated by World Renowned

 Desert.

-for having exclusive luxury private and malaria free game reserves situated
+Kalahari is renowned for having exclusive luxury private and malaria free

-in the heart of the Northern Cape Province.
-It offers the ultimate safari
+game reserves situated in the heart of the Northern Cape Province.
+It offers

-but the reserve is known across the world as an excellent place for bird
+air ballooning too, but the reserve is known across the world as an excellent

-watching with more than 200 species of birds some of them indigenous to
+place for bird watching with more than 200 species of birds some of them

-the arid zone, found in the varying habitats of the reserve.
-Raptors and
+indigenous to the arid zone, found in the varying habitats of the reserve.

-in particular, vultures, are very well represented.
-The most abundant species
+Raptors and in particular, vultures, are very well represented.
+The most

 Of course the main activity